 search

-Versatility: It allows users to find a specific text or term across various fields within a dataset that they choose or select for their search, without the necessity to specify each field.
+- Versatility: It allows you to find a specific text or term across various fields within a dataset that they choose or select for their search, without the necessity to specify each field.

 or